TikiBIll/dotnet-hints/aspnet/ExternalCookieAuth.md

         /// </summary>
         private readonly string extAuthCookieName = "InsecureAuth"; //Because in this demo its not encrypted or hashed.

-        /// <summary>
-        /// asp.net will name the cookie e.g. ".AspNetCore.ExternalAuth" if this value
-        /// is set to ExternalAuth.
-        ///
-        /// Since it is a suffix, it could be named the same as our external auth
-        /// cookie, it is named differently for demonstration purposes.
-        ///
-        /// Static field so that we can access it from Startup.cs as the
-        /// CookieAuthenticationOptions.AuthenticationScheme has to match.
-        /// </summary>
-        public static string aspAuthCookieSuffix = "ExternalAuth";

         public ExternalCookieAuth(RequestDelegate next, ILoggerFactory loggerFactory)
         {